Why Teams Defer The Coin Toss In Football

 • Field Direction

-Let’s break down each available option.
+Let’s break down each available option during the football coin toss.

 Kick

 What It Means: Choosing to kick means your team will be on kickoff, and once the kickoff is successful, your team will be on defense.
 Kicking is good for teams with a strong defense and those who want to take the ball in the second half.
-Getting the ball in the second half is beneficial because it immediately allows teams to implement half-time offensive adjustments.

 Receive